 Simply pull back on the collar while pulling the tool to disconnect the pneumatic tool off the air hose.

 Drain Moisture After Use

 Finally it’s very important to drain any moisture in the tank after use.
-It’s probably best to check your owners manual for recommendations on this, but generally you should loosen and remove the drain valve at the bottom of the tank with an adjustable wrench.
+It’s probably best to check your owners manual for recommendations on this, but generally you should be able to loosen and remove the drain valve at the bottom of the tank by hand.

 When all the water has drained from the tank, replace the drain valve and tighten it securely.

 You don’t want to put yourself, others or your equipment in danger when using an air compressor.
 Therefore, it is important to take these safety measures every time you operate your air compressor.
 These measures are:

 - Ensure Safe Operations